department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/july-2020-user-research/vaosr-july-conversation-guide.md

 Now we're going to look at a prototype: [Express Care Prototype](https://vsateams.invisionapp.com/share/U9XQMY2GS5V#/screens)

-- [EC landing page] Take a moment to look at what you see on your screen.
+- [EC landing page](https://vsateams.invisionapp.com/share/U9XQMY2GS5V#/screens) Take a moment to look at what you see on your screen.
 Read through the information aloud and talk through what you are seeing.
   - Probe: What does / doesn't make sense?
-- Imagine you want to make an appointment to be seen for something *today*, how would you make an appointment for that?
+- Imagine you want to make an appointment to be seen for a bothersome cough *today*, how would you make an appointment for that?
   - Is that what you expected to happen?
     - Why / why not?
-- [EC subway map] Take a moment to look at what you see on your screen.
+- [EC request / consent landing page](https://vsateams.invisionapp.com/share/U9XQMY2GS5V#/screens/422011177) Take a moment to look at what you see on your screen.
 Read through the information aloud and talk through what you are seeing.
   - Probe: What does / doesn't make sense?
-  - Based on your task: making an appointment to be seen for something *today*, would you continue with this request?
+  - Is that what you expected to happen?
     - Why / why not?
-- [EC form request screen] Take a moment to look at what you see on your screen.
+- [EC subway map](https://vsateams.invisionapp.com/share/U9XQMY2GS5V#/screens/424141776) Take a moment to look at what you see on your screen.
 Read through the information aloud and talk through what you are seeing.
   - Probe: What does / doesn't make sense?
+  - Based on your task: making an appointment to be seen for a bothersome cough *today*, would you continue with this request?
+    - Why / why not?
+    - Do the options at the bottom make sense?
+- [EC form screen](https://vsateams.invisionapp.com/share/U9XQMY2GS5V#/screens/422011178) Take a moment to look at what you see on your screen.
+Read through the information aloud and talk through what you are seeing.
+  - Probe: What does / doesn't make sense?
+  - Probe: You have a bothersome cough, which option would you choose?
   - What do you think will happen once you submit this form?
+- [EC confirmation screen](https://vsateams.invisionapp.com/share/U9XQMY2GS5V#/screens/422011179) Do you think you will get a call back *today*?
-  - Prompt if necessary: Does "request a phone screening" meet your expectations for making a same-day urgent Telehealth appointment?
+  - Probe: Does "request a phone screening" meet your expectations for making a same-day, urgent Telehealth appointment?
-- [EC confirmation screen] Do you think you will get a call back *today*?
+- [EC screening view](https://vsateams.invisionapp.com/share/U9XQMY2GS5V#/screens/422133094) What do you think will happen if you click "View Express Care Screening"?
+  - *After going to EC Appointments Page View* Probe: Is this what you expected to see?
+    - Why / Why not?
+  - Probe: Did you notice the different statuses?
-  - What if you specify a "best times for VA to call" window?
+    - What do they mean to you?
-- Is there anything else you'd like to share about this?
+- (Optional) Is there anything else you'd like to share about this?

 ## Section 6: Closing Interview - 5 minutes